-If you are using the KVM Extender for Sun to get greater distance between a Sun CPU and a compatible monitor, a Sun keyboard, and a Sun mouse, your extender package should have included everything you'll need except for your CAT5 cable, which you'll have to order separately.
-Read Sections 4.2.1, 4.2.3, and 4.2.5 carefully, then proceed with Chapter 5.
+If you are using the KVM/Serial Extender to get greater distance between a CPU and a VGA monitor, PS/2 keyboard, PS/2 mouse, and RS-232 serial device, your Extender package should have included everything you'll need except for your serial-device cable and your CAT5 cable, which you'll have to order separately.
+Read Sections 4.2.1, 4.2.2, and 4.2.3 carefully, then proceed with Chapter 5.